The Future of Biometric Data Protection

 1. Multi-Factor Authentication (MFA)

-MFA combines biometric data with other forms of authentication, such as passwords or security tokens, to enhance security.
-This layered approach ensures that even if one factor is compromised, access is still protected by other authentication methods.
-For example, a user might input a password and then scan their fingerprint to verify their identity.
-This extra step reduces the risk of unauthorized access by adding multiple layers of security.
+Multi-Factor Authentication (MFA) improves security by combining biometric data with additional layers of authentication, such as passwords or security tokens.
+This layered approach ensures that even if one factor is compromised, access remains protected by the other factors.
+For example, a user might enter a password and scan their fingerprint for added verification, reducing the risk of unauthorized access.

 2. Encryption